Activities 2016 International Activity Report

-MSF opened a new programme this year to increase the availability of HIV care for vulnerable groups of people, such as migrants, intravenous drug users and sex workers.
-MSF is working closely with two Algerian organisations in a number of centres run by the Ministry of Health and other partners, including one in Annaba.
-The aims of the project are to raise awareness of HIV prevention strategies; offer testing services in the community; create strong links with HIV reference centres in order to provide them with technical support to standardise treatment, monitoring and protocols; and to donate laboratory equipment.
-The team will also support the decentralisation of care.
+In 2015, MSF opened a programme to increase the availability of HIV care for vulnerable groups of people, such as migrants, intravenous drug users and sex workers.
+Since then, MSF has worked closely with two Algerian organisations in a number of centres run by the Ministry of Health and other partners, including one in the port city Annaba.
+MSF contributes to raising awareness of HIV prevention strategies by conducting health promotion and outreach activities with groups at risk.
+Teams also offer testing services in the community and provide reference centres with technical support to standardise treatment, monitoring and protocols.
+In 2016, MSF donated laboratory equipment and supported the decentralisation of care.

 Year MSF first worked in the country: 1998.